o3de/3p-package-source/package-system/AWSNativeSDK/README.md

             -DENABLE_RTTI=ON ^
             -DCUSTOM_MEMORY_MANAGEMENT=ON ^
 ```
-aws-cpp-sdk-es shared and static libraries will be generated after AWSNativeSDK build.
+aws-cpp-sdk-es shared and static libraries will be generated after AWSNativeSDK is built.

 ### 3. Create a 3rdParty library target for ElasticSearch
-Modify FindAWSNativeSDK.cmake file by creating a new target for ElasticSearch, use windows cmake file as a reference:
+Modify FindAWSNativeSDK.cmake file by creating a new target for ElasticSearch, The example below uses the windows cmake file as a reference:

 [FindAWSNativeSDK.cmake.Windows](https://github.com/o3de/3p-package-source/blob/main/package-system/AWSNativeSDK/FindAWSNativeSDK.cmake.Windows)
 ```diff